somnadh/somnadh/README.md

 <!--
 **somnadh/somnadh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently Learning AWS @ APSSDC
+- 🌱 I’m currently Doing Web Applications
+- 👯 I’m looking to collaborate on mostly towards innovative technology,but language acquisition and learning are a close second
+- 💬 Ask me about java,python,django,AWS,oracle
+- 😄 Pronouns: Dude or Bro
+- ⚡ Fun fact: Creative Coder

 ## Menu